sgjps/SGJ_Controls/README.md

 TSGJListView - ListView for Lazarus with Tile and Groups support on Windows.
 Compatible with other platforms[tile and groups are ignored] [Lazarus]

-TWin32Menu - Simple class unit for Lazarus.
+TWin32Menu - Component for Lazarus.
 Replaces TMainMenu and TPopupMenu with native Windows Menus.

 Homepage: https://www.hiperapps.com/en/ctrls/SGJ_Controls_for_Lazarus_and_Delphi